uci-inf-133/a2-tweets-christinesher/readme.txt

---Readme document for Christine Sher, christinesher@uci.edu--
+--Readme document for Christine Sher, ysher@uci.edu--

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?